ARMmbed/mbed-os-5-docs/docs/porting/connectivity/MeshMAC.md

     uint16_t payloadLength;
 } mcps_ack_data_payload_t;
 ```

 Member|Description
 ------|-----------
-`ie_elements`|IE hader and payload's elements
+`ie_elements`|IE hader and payload's elements.
 `payloadPtr`|Ack payload pointer.
 `payloadLength`|Payload length in bytes.

-MAC user should set zero length of to payload or IE list when it not need to add spesific data to ACK.
+MAC user should set zero length of to payload or IE list when it not need to add specific data to Ack.

 ## MAC API standard extensions

-This chapter introduces MAC API standard extensions.
+This section introduces MAC API standard extensions.

 ### MAC 64-bit address set and get

-NanoStack uses 64-bit address set and get.
+Nanostack uses 64-bit address set and get.
 There are two 64-bit addresses available:

 - NVM EUI64.
-- dynamic 64-bit address used at the link layer.
+- Dynamic 64-bit address used at the link layer.

 Thread generates a random MAC64 after commissioning.
-Therefore, MAC and the RF driver must support updating of radio's dynamic 64-bit address anytime.
+Therefore, MAC and the RF driver must support updating of radio's dynamic 64-bit address any time.

 Address set and get support two different 64-bit addresses: